top of page

 First Impressions:

-Created by Erin Morgenstern, the author of The Night Circus, The Phantomwise Tarot immediately stands out with its enchanting black-and-white illustrations.
-The deck evokes a dreamlike quality, reminiscent of a silent film or a shadowy fairy tale.
-The card stock is of decent quality, smooth, and shuffles well without being overly glossy.
+The Phantomwise Tarot, created by Erin Morgenstern, the author of The Night Circus, immediately stands out.
+Its enchanting black-and-white illustrations evoke a dreamlike quality, similar to a silent film or a shadowy fairy tale.
+The card stock is smooth and shuffles well, allowing for comfortable use.

 The Good:

-• The monochrome artwork creates an otherworldly atmosphere that lends itself well to intuitive readings.
+• The monochrome artwork creates an otherworldly atmosphere conducive to intuitive readings.

-• Perfect for shadow work and deep subconscious exploration, making it an excellent tool for healing and self-reflection.
+• Ideal for shadow work and deep subconscious exploration, this deck serves as an excellent tool for healing and self-reflection.

-• The storytelling aspect of the imagery feels deeply personal, encouraging the reader to connect with their own inner narrative.
+• The storytelling aspect of the imagery invites readers to connect with their inner narratives.

 The Not-So-Good:

-• The lack of color might not appeal to everyone, especially those who prefer visually dynamic or highly symbolic imagery.
+• The lack of color may not appeal to everyone, particularly those who prefer vibrant, visually dynamic imagery.

-• Some of the interpretations in the guidebook feel a bit vague, leaving beginners needing additional resources to grasp the meanings fully.
+• Some interpretations in the guidebook feel vague, making it challenging for beginners to grasp the meanings fully.

 Healing Potential:

 This deck is fantastic for shadow work and exploring deep-seated emotions.
-If you’re looking to uncover hidden patterns and subconscious blocks, The Phantomwise Tarot is a fantastic companion.
-However, for those who seek a more uplifting or nurturing energy, this deck’s darker aesthetic might not be the best fit.
+If you want to uncover hidden patterns and subconscious blocks, The Phantomwise Tarot is a great companion.
+However, if you seek a more uplifting or nurturing energy, its darker aesthetic might not suit your needs.

 Seasons of the Witch – Ostara Oracle: Embracing Rebirth and Renewal